12 Best Photography Spots for Classical Sydney Skyline

 - Walking path on the Farm Cove bay bank, below the Mrs Macquarie's Chair

-Mrs Macquarie's Chair is elevated spot and provides excellent view to the Sydney Opera House and the Harbour Bridge.
+Mrs Macquarie's Chair is elevated spot and offers excellent view to the Sydney Opera House and the Harbour Bridge.

 The walking path below the Mrs Macquarie's Chair provides almost the same view to the Sydney Opera House and the

 Harbour Bridge but from a lower point.
-It also provides a great view to the Sydney city.
+It also gives a great view to the Sydney city.
 However if you want to

 shoot only the Opera House and the Harbour Bridge only then the elevated Mrs Macquarie's Chair is better.
 Usually